'We'd carry a purse too': Spokane County firefighters' response to Tomi Lahren tweet gains attention

 “As we do one of the most dangerous jobs in the world.
 We’d carry a purse to [sic] if it meant keeping our community safe,” the fire district's union wrote on Twitter.

-The union's response, posted just after 8:30 a.m., has already received hundreds of likes and dozens of retweets.
+The union's response, posted just after 8:30 a.m., has already garnered thousands of likes and more than 1,000 retweets.

 This is not the first time Lahren has sent a controversial tweet about a political figure.
 In August 2019, she wrote this about California Sen. Kamala Harris, who is now running alongside Biden for vice president: "Kamala did you fight for ideals or did you sleep your way to the top with Willie Brown."